 Now, there are plenty of ways in which good nutrition impacts your life.
 In fact, what you decide to nosh on can even benefit your wallet.
 Read on to learn how.
-And if you’re suddenly feeling inspired to restock your fridge and pantry after reading, don’t forget to use your Paceline Card for up to 5% cash back on groceries.1
+And if you’re suddenly feeling inspired to restock your fridge and pantry after reading, don’t forget to use your Paceline Card, a health and wellness credit card, for up to 5% cash back1 on groceries.

 Reduced risk of chronic illnesses

 A healthy diet can help reduce your risk of chronic illness.
 You want to be mindful of added sugar, saturated fats, and sodium intake, Pankonin says.
 Saturated fats, she explains, can raise bad cholesterol levels in the body, which may lead to heart disease.
 The CDC also notes that eating a healthy diet can help reduce your risk of type 2 diabetes.

 Now, those conditions can come with significant financial burden: Diabetes is the most expensive chronic condition in the United States, costing $327 billion each year, of which $237 billion are spent on direct medical costs.
 Meanwhile, heart disease costs the United States about $219 billion each year (including health care services, medications, and premature death).